VMware encourages you to fulfill your civic responsibilities by Voting and serving Jury Duty.

 Scheduling Jury Duty

-- Notify your manager.
-Notify your manager as soon as you receive a jury summons; not the day you are to begin Jury Duty.
+- Notify your manager as soon as you receive a jury summons; not the day you are to begin Jury Duty.
 Your manager may request a copy of the jury summons.
-You are expected to report to work when Jury Duty is not in session and it is your regularly scheduled work day.
+Confer with your manager about the expected length and schedule of the jury service.
+If the jury is not in session, you should work as usual.
+On days of partial jury service, you are expected to work the remainder of your regular schedule for that day, if practicable.

 Please note: This information is an overview of Jury Duty/Voting.
 Refer to the Jury Duty/Voting policy [VMware network access required] for detailed information.